-Theorem~\ref{th:app} defines a gradual transformation of $\cM$ into $\cM'$, composed of a sequence of insertions of edges from $\cM'$ into $\cM^*$, and deletions of edges of $\cM$ from $\cM^*$.
-By cleverly partitioning this transformation into phases of insertions and deletions of size $O(\frac 1 \e)$ each, we can prove the strengthening of Theorem~\ref{th:app} given in Theorem \ref{th:main}, asserting that the weight of the transformed matching at the end of each phase is smaller than the original weight (of $\cM$) by at most a factor of $1-\e$. \begin {proof} (Proof of Theorem \ref{th:main}.)
+Theorem~\ref{th:app} defines a gradual transformation of $\cM$ into $\cM'$, composed of a sequence of operations of insertions of edges from $\cM'$ into $\cM^*$ and deletions of edges of $\cM$ from $\cM^*$, where each operation makes at most 3 changes to $\cM^*$.
+By cleverly partitioning this transformation into phases consisting of $O(\frac 1 \e)$ operations each, we can prove the strengthening of Theorem~\ref{th:app} given in Theorem \ref{th:main}, asserting that the weight of the transformed matching at the end of each phase is smaller than the original weight (of $\cM$) not only by at most $W$, but also by at most a factor of $1-\e$. \begin {proof} (Proof of Theorem \ref{th:main}.)
 If $\max\{w(\cM)-W,(1-\e)w(\cM)\} = w(\cM)-W$, then the theorem follows immediately from Theorem~\ref{th:app}.
 It is henceforth assumed that $(1-\e)w(\cM) \ge w(\cM)-W$.

 We consider the transformation used in the proof of Theorem~\ref{th:app}, and show how to partition it into phases consisting of $O(\frac 1 \e)$ operations each, such that the condition in the theorem holds.
 We keep the same notation as in the proof of Theorem~\ref{th:app}, and use the same reduction of Lemma~\ref{le:red} to the case where $H = \cM^* \oplus \cM'$ is an alternating blue-red path or cycle, denoted by $\Pi$.